 - This indicates:

-- Direct relation between pressure difference and cerebral blood flow.
+- The direct relation between pressure difference and cerebral blood flow.

 - Increase in pressure difference ➨ Increase in cerebral blood flow